Jules978/Codegorilla-Bootcamp-assignment-2-chatroom-with-php-backend-/README.md

 # chatweek2
 CodeGorilla assignment 2: Chat client with backend.

-Another Chat client, this time with backend (php and a .txt file, for now).
+Another chat client, this time with backend (SQL).
 Live version available at: http://wijzijncodegorilla.nl/julia/chat/

+Enter your username, and a chatroom (e.g. "chat").

 # version 3 (26.01.2018)
 Sort of functional: Messages and usernames are send to php (via javascript), and saved to a text file (chat.txt) as a string.
 The messages are displayed by dumping the entire txt file into a div.
 This is done via a GET request function, repeats every second.

 # changes from v2:
 Updated css (more mobile friendly).